benjaminfoo/Architect/readme.md

 Constructions are also persistent across your save sates.

+## Installation
+Download the latest release, unzip the archive into your `KingdomComeDeliverance\mods`-folder

 ### Usage / Keys
 Execute builder_help in the ingame console for additional help.